rymdpeter/actionframework-documentation/README.md

+# document-builder
+Builds a static html page from multiple sources

 ## How
 Download code.
 Open terminal at project location.
 Install dependencies `npm install`.
 Create folders in docs, or modify example contents.
 This is where you put your partial html files.
 Names of the document sections is derived from file- and folder names.